MarcYu0303/Trans-HADR/README.md

 $ pip install -r requirments.txt
 ```

-You can download TransHand-14K dataset from [here](https://cloud.tsinghua.edu.cn/d/f41d1020d6a44adc9d66/).
+Since this work is currently under review, we will upload the dataset once it is accepted.
+Contact me if you need an early access.
 After dowloading the dataset, please extract the dataset and organize it into the following structure:
 ```
 TransHand-14K
 ├── train